HEP-FCC/FCCAnalyses/examples/FCCee/weaver/README.md

 3. produce the ntuples (one per class) containing the interesting features.

 In our case, the first two actions are executed by `stage1.py` and the third by `stage2.cpp` .
-Since we are interested in the final ntuple, these two codes are executed jointly by `produceTrainingTrees_mp.py`, optimizing the times through the usage of multiprocessing.
+Since we are interested in the final ntuple, these two codes are executed jointly by `all_stages.py`, optimizing the times through the usage of multiprocessing.
-So the production of the training dataset from the generated samples is performed in two steps, which in the folloing will be referred to as _Stage1_ and _Stage_ntuple_.
+So the production of the training dataset from the generated samples is performed in two steps, which in the folloing will be referred to as _stage1_ and _stage2_.
-Even though the joint action of the two steps, an intermediate file is produced by _Stage1_, which will be saved in the ouptut directory (_OUTDIR_), together with the final ntuples but with a recognizable name.
+Even though the joint action of the two steps, an intermediate file is produced by _stage1_, which will be saved in the ouptut directory, together with the final ntuples but with a recognizable name.

 For what concerns time:
 * _stage1_ takes $\sim 3-4$ minutes per $10^6$ events (run on 8 cpus);